writethedocs/www/docs/include/conf/schedule.rst

 {% if flaghasfood %}

-*Snacks and drinks will be provided all day.*
+*Snacks and drinks will be provided throughout the day.*

 {% endif %}